Meet Our Board Members

 Board Member - professor of economics at Eastern Illinois University.
 Also served as past president of NETA.
 Her research interests are the economics of lotteries, voter choices on referenda, teaching methods and retirement decisions.

-Board Member - current Chairman of the Department of Economics at Houston Community College.
+Board Member - professor of economics and the current Interim Dean of Social and Behavioral Sciences at Houston Community College.
 Also founding president of NETA.
 His specialty is in the area of economics teaching pedagogy which include the Socratic method, learning through writing and economic logic.

 Board Member - Associate Professor of Economics in the Department of Accounting, Economics and Finance in the Donald R. Tapia School of Business at Saint Leo University.
 His professional and research interests include Economics of Education, Public Economics, Applied Economics, Urban/Regional Economics, Population Economics, Game Theory and Econometrics.
 He received his Ph.D. in Economics from Florida State University.